Intermittent Private Information Retrieval with Application to Location Privacy: Canonical Case: two requests

-In this section, we consider a concatenation of an obfuscation scheme and a standard PIR capacity-achieving\footnote{Any capacity achieving PIR scheme works, and we choose the pioneering one \cite{Sun2017capacity} for concreteness.} scheme \cite{Sun2017capacity}, to achieve the download cost shown in Theorem~\ref{thm:theorem}.
+We consider a concatenation of an obfuscation scheme and a standard PIR capacity-achieving\footnote{Any capacity-achieving PIR scheme works, and we choose the pioneering one \cite{Sun2017capacity} for concreteness.} scheme \cite{Sun2017capacity}, to achieve the download cost as shown in Theorem~\ref{thm:theorem}.

 A helpful observation on PIR capacity \cite{Sun2017capacity} is that the capacity is decreasing with the number of messages, so the general idea here is that we randomly choose a subset $U \subset [K]$ of messages, and implement the PIR scheme over the selected subset of messages.
 Generally speaking, the download cost is smaller when the size of the subset is smaller.
-However, the privacy may not hold when the size of the subset is too small.
-For example, as we discussed in the Introduction, if choose $|U|=1$, \Ie only download the message desired, the privacy corrupts.
-On the other hand, if choose $|U| = K$, \Ie using a standard PIR scheme over $K$ messages, the privacy always holds but with a high download cost in general.
-Therefore, we have to optimize the randomized way of choosing such a subset $U$ to reduce its size while preserving the privacy.
+However, privacy may not hold when the size of the subset is too small.
+For example, if $|U| = 1$ certainly, \Ie only downloading the desired message, the privacy may be broken since the server immediately knows which message is being retrieved.
+On the other hand, if $|U| = K$ certainly, \Ie always using a standard PIR scheme over $K$ messages, the privacy holds but with a high download cost.
+Therefore, we have to optimize the randomized way of choosing such a subset $U$ to reduce its size while preserving privacy.

-More precisely, we first obfuscate the request $X$ to a set $U \subseteq [K]$ that includes $X$, and then retrieve the message $W_X$ privately by taking the PIR capacity-achieving scheme over a subset of messages $W_i$ for $i \in U$.
-As such, the PIR scheme preserves the identity of $X$ provided $U$, \Ie only information about $U$ is leaked, and the obfuscation is designed to guarantee that no information about $S$ can be obtained from $U$.
+More precisely, we first obfuscate the request $X^{(1)}$ to a set $U \subseteq [K]$ that includes $X^{(1)}$, and then retrieve the message $W_{X^{(1)}}$ privately by taking the PIR capacity-achieving scheme over a subset of messages $\{W_i: i \in U\}$.
+In this way, the PIR scheme preserves the identity of $X^{(1)}$ provided $U$, \Ie only information about $U$ is leaked, and the obfuscation is designed to guarantee that no information about $X^{(0)}$ can be obtained from $U$.

-\subsection{Example}
+\subsubsection{Example}

 Before describing the scheme in details, we study the simplest example $N=K=2$ to illustrate the idea.
-The setting of servers is the same as the example in \cite{Sun2017capacity}, \Ie each server stores a full copy two messages $(a_1,a_2,a_3,a_4)$ and $(b_1,b_2,b_3,b_4)$.
+The setting of servers is the same as the example in \cite{Sun2017capacity}, \Ie each server stores a full copy two messages (at time $t=1$) $(a_1,a_2,a_3,a_4)$ and $(b_1,b_2,b_3,b_4)$.